Dev mode — no Cloudflare Access header present. Authenticated as dev@local.

 Not started

 Operators do not type commands in plaintext.
-They post what looks like a food appreciation thread in a Discord channel, and the Worker decodes it into an authenticated command that gets dispatched to the correct device.
-This is EmojiChef: a steganographic encoding scheme that uses Cloudflare’s food emoji range (U+1F345 through U+1F37F) as a 6-bit-per-emoji quasi-base64 alphabet.
+They post what looks like a food appreciation thread in a GitHub issue, and the Worker decodes it into an authenticated command that gets dispatched to the correct device.
+This is EmojiChef: a steganographic encoding scheme that maps ASCII text to Cloudflare’s food emoji range (U+1F345 through U+1F37F) using a 6-bit-per-emoji quasi-base64 alphabet.

-In this lab you configure a Discord webhook that fires at your Worker, implement the signature verification and decoder in the Worker, and wire the decoded command into the KV job queue from Lab 10.
-When it works, typing ”🥘🥫🥩🌯🥙🥘” in Discord silently enqueues a status job for a device — and an entry appears in the D1 audit log.
+In this lab you configure a GitHub repository webhook that fires at your Worker, verify the HMAC-SHA256 signature, decode the emoji payload, and wire the decoded command into the KV job queue from Lab 10.
+When it works, posting @alpha 🥘🥫🥩🌯🥙🥘 as a comment on issue #1 silently enqueues a status job and the Worker replies in the same thread.

 Learning objectives